nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 // @menu

-For example, if we want to add a custom banner above the global header you'd create a layout module called "banner" as follows:
+For example, if you want to add a custom banner above the global header you'd create a layout module called "banner":

 ```
 <div •@name="banner"•>